PhilipBale/CS7641-Graduate-ML/assignment1/README.txt

 DataSet 2 Download: https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data

 To run code:
+0) put dataset csvs into /data with names 'perm' for permanent visa data and 'housing' for housing price data
 1) navigate to code directory
 2) choice of jupyter notebook or large single python file
 3) modify code file to set datasetNum to 1 or 2 depending on dataset